 Both server and client NFs are expected to check the status of each other's certificates during the TLS handshake using the OCSP protocol based on the parameters included in the certificates (if any).
 In particular for NF clients, they are expected to always check the status of the server side certificate by contacting the OCSP server unless stapling is used by the NF server.
 Observe that within the 5G Core, stapling can be used by the "high load" server NFs such as the UDM or NRF to alleviate the burden on the OCSP servers and reduce the signalling traffic.
 In case the OCSP server reply is other than valid, then the OCSP client, i.e., one of the NFs involved in the handshake, terminates the connection and considers the establishment of TLS not possible with the other end.

+When revocation status is unknown (e.g., due to OCSP server unreachable), the OCSP client, i.e., one of the NFs involved in the handshake, continue the TLS connection establishment, and raise alarm for awareness.
+The alarm details are out of scope from 3GPP specifications.
+As an implementation example of such a handling, the NF logs the session ID and parameters to identify the NF entities involved in the handshake and the reason for failure and the NF raises an alarm.
+Further actions can be taken by the operator based on local policy.

 NFs are expected to regularly check the status of their own certificates.
 When to do this regularly could be left to implementation or based on a configuration parameter controlled by the operator.
 Typically, an NF could check its own certificate status after a failure of TLS tunnel establishment.

-Editor's Note: When revocation status is unknown, whether hard-fail or soft-fail the TLS connection is FFS

 6.6.3 Evaluation

 Editor's note: evaluation is ffs